-1945, 1st edition; Doubleday, Doran & Company publishers, New York; hardbound in black boards with gilt coat of arms on cover and gilt lettering on spine; blue map end papers; inside pages and binding in good condition; deckled-style page binding; some pages appear smaller than others, apparently by design; boards have some blemishes (see pics).
+1945; Doubleday, Doran & Company publishers, New York; hardbound in black boards with gilt coat of arms on cover and gilt lettering on spine; blue map end papers; inside pages and binding in good condition; deckled-style page edges; boards good with some minor wear and tear.

 Description -